 Plus, interest and fees may continue to grow as you wait on the negotiation process.
 So you could dig yourself into a hole of delinquent payments with nothing to show for it except a larger debt.

 Some debt settlement companies include questionable stipulations in their customer agreements so be sure to review your contract thoroughly before signing.

 For example, one current scam is to force you out of the program if you miss a single month’s payment without refunding any money you’ve already contributed to your debt settlement fund.

 You should also be wary of any company requiring you to pay fees upfront before any work has been completed.
 The Federal Trade Commission (FTC) bans this practice amongst most debt settlement agencies, but there are a few loopholes that can be worked around.

-Also, be sure that the account you use to deposit your funds in is FDIC-insured.
+Also, be sure that the account you deposit your funds in is FDIC-insured.
 That way, in the unhappy event your debt settlement company goes out of business, your money is fully protected.

 Can debt settlement damage my credit?

 When undertaking debt settlement, you also run the risk of damaging your credit score even more.
 That’s because the debt settlement agency usually instructs you to stop paying on your balances during the negotiation process.
-In the meantime, those payments will likely be reported as delinquent on your credit report.
+Meanwhile, those payments will likely be reported to the three major credit bureaus as delinquent on your credit report.